-Metals –More than ten metals exceeded drinking water and/or surface water criteria in the 2019 sample collected from MW-1.
-At the remaining wells, concentrations of metals above criteria were widespread, but the specific metals were generally sporadic.
+Metals –More than ten metals exceeded drinking water and/or surface water criteria in the 2019 sample collected from well MW-1.
+At the remaining wells, concentrations of metals above criteria were widespread, but the specific metals generally varied.
 Boron and manganese were most commonly detected at concentrations above drinking water standards.
-Cobalt concentrations were detected above surface water standards at four wells at the Landfill, but none at the Dump.
+Cobalt concentrations were detected above surface water standards at four wells at the Landfill but none at the Dump.
 Hexavalent chromium concentrations were also detected above surface water standards at one Dump and five Landfill locations, with two locations at the Landfill exceeding drinking water standards.

-VOCs –Fifteen VOC analyte concentrations were detected above drinking water and/or surface water standards at MW-1.
-Other than detections at MW-1, benzene concentrations were detected above surface water and/or drinking water standards at two Dump and six Landfill locations.
-Vinyl chloride (VC) concentrations were detected both drinking water and chronic surface water standards at one well at both the Dump and Landfill.
-TCE concentrations were detected above the HRL at one location at the Dump.
+VOCs –Multiple VOC analyte concentrations above drinking water and/or surface water standards were reported at wells MW-1 (fourteen) and MW-3 (six) at the Landfill.
+In addition, benzene concentrations above surface water and/or drinking water standards were reported at two Dump and five other Landfill locations.
+A vinyl chloride (VC) concentration above both drinking water and chronic surface water standards was reported at one well at the Dump.
+A TCE concentration above the HRL was reported at one location at the Dump.

-1,4 Dioxane - Concentrations of 1,4 Dioxane were observed in 5 of 7 perched wells at the Landfill ranging from 4.2 to 110 µg/l and 3 of the 4 perched wells at the Dump ranging from 3.4 to 13 µg/l, exceeding the chronic surface water standard of 1.0 µg/l.
+1,4-dioxane - Concentrations of 1,4-dioxane were reported in 7 of 9 perched wells at the Landfill ranging from 4.2 to 220 µg/l and 3 of the 4 perched wells at the Dump ranging from 3.4 to 13 µg/l.
+The chronic surface water standard for 1,4-dioxane is 1.0 µg/l.

-PFAS- Per- and polyfluoroalkyl substances (PFAS) concentrations were detected at all perched well locations at the Dump and Landfill, with the exception of MP-8.
-The most common compounds with exceedances were Perfluorohexane sulfonate (PFHxS), Perfluorooctanesulfonate (PFOS), and Perfluorooctanoic acid (PFOA).
-With the exception of MP-8, the concentrations of these compounds were one to two orders of magnitude higher than the MDH human health based drinking water standard.
+PFAS- Per- and polyfluoroalkyl substances (PFAS) concentrations were reported at all perched well locations at the Dump and Landfill, with the exception of MP-8.
+There are no MCLs for PFAS compounds.
+The MDH has developed HRLs for some PFAS compounds.
+Compounds whose reported concentrations most often exceeded their HRL were perfluorohexane sulfonate (PFHxS), perfluorooctanesulfonate (PFOS), and perfluorooctanoic acid (PFOA).
+The reported concentrations of these compounds were one to two orders of magnitude higher than their HRLs.

-Water Table – Sample locations and monitoring wells included in the water table group include the Phase A test excavation locations at the Landfill; newly installed bedrock wells (MW-9D and 10D), 2015 MPCA installed monitoring wells (MW-4D and MW-8D), and existing wells WT-6 to WT-14 at the Landfill; the seep sample collected from Kraemer Quarry; and the existing monitoring wells (MW-97-1 to MW-97-9; OFMW-1) at the Dump.
+Water Table – Sample locations and monitoring wells included in the water table group include the Phase A test excavation locations at the Landfill, newly installed bedrock wells (MW-9D and 10D), 2015 MPCA installed monitoring wells (MW-4D and MW-8D), and existing wells WT-6 to WT-14 at the Landfill, the seep sample collected from Kraemer Quarry, and the existing monitoring wells (MW-97-1 to MW-97-9; OFMW-1) at the Dump.
 Analytical results from the water table groundwater samples collected during Phase B are summarized below:

-General Parameters – Concentrations of nitrogen (ammonia, as N) were observed in all 11 water table wells at the Landfill ranging from 0.14 to 84.9 mg/l and at 7 of 9 water table wells at the Dump ranging from 0.12 to 5.3 mg/l, exceeding the chronic surface water standard of 0.04 mg/l.
-Concentrations of chloride exceeding the chronic surface water standard of 230 mg/l were detected in 3 of 11 wells at the Landfill ranging from 240 to 501 mg/l and at 3 of 4 wells at the Dump ranging from 272 to 291 mg/l.
+General Parameters – Concentrations of nitrogen (ammonia, as N) were observed in all 11 water table wells at the Landfill ranging from 0.14 to 84.9 mg/l and at 7 of 9 water table wells at the Dump ranging from 0.12 to 5.3 mg/l.
+The chronic surface water standard for nitrogen (ammonia, as N) is 0.04 mg/l.
+Concentrations of chloride exceeding the chronic surface water standard of 230 mg/l were detected in 3 of 11 wells at the Landfill ranging from 240 to 501 mg/l and at 3 of 9 wells at the Dump ranging from 272 to 291 mg/l.
 Cyanide concentrations exceeded the chronic surface water standard of 5.2 µg/l at two Landfill wells.

-Metals – Similar to the perched wells, metals concentrations in excess of criteria in samples collected from water table wells of metals above criteria were widespread, but the specific metals were generally sporadic.
+Metals – Reported metals concentrations in excess of criteria in samples collected from water table wells were widespread but the specific metals varied by location.
 Boron and manganese were most commonly detected at concentrations above drinking water standards.
 Cobalt concentrations were detected above surface water standards at eight wells at the Landfill, and five wells at the Dump.